jahilldev/astro-auto-load/README.md

 In typical Astro SSR apps, you face a choice:

-1. **Fetch data in the page** - Causes waterfalls when components need different data
-2. **Props drilling** - Pass data from page to deeply nested components (verbose and brittle)
+1. **Props drilling** - Pass data from page to deeply nested components (verbose and brittle, and couples component trees).
+Not fun for complex apps.
-3. **Fetch in components** - Simple API, but can't `await` in component scripts, leading to duplicate fetches
+2. **Fetch in components** - Nice DX, but Astro resolves promises sequentially (async waterfall), hurting render times and TTFB.

 ## The Solution